andreasf/Roboto/README.md

 * Postscript weight
 * TTF styles
 * OS/2 weight class (only for Black and Thin variants)
+* OS/2 width class for the Roboto Condensed family

 License
 -------

-Copyright (c) 2011-2012, The Android Open Source Project
+Copyright (c) 2011-2014, Christian Robertson

 Licensed under the Apache License, Version 2.0.
 See file COPYING for details.